zybbigpy/pre/Bi2Se3/Bi2Se3.md

 *Physicists prefer a concrete Hamiltonian!*

 Construct Low energy TB model:
-- Analyze the band component near Fermi level.
+- Analyze the band component near Fermi level, `LORBIT=11` in VASP.
 - For Bi$_2$Se$_3$, the contribution near
-Fermi level mainly from $p$ orbitals.
+Fermi level mainly from $p$ orbitals from each atom.
 - ⚠️Help determine projection orbitals in Wannier90.